Raman0925/UserRole-Dashboard-Challenge/README.md

  # 3. Set up Environment Variables
     Create a .env file in the backend folder to store your environment variables.
 Example .env file:

-        env
-        Copy code
-        PORT=3000
-        MONGO_URI=mongodb://localhost:27017/your-db-name
-        JWT_SECRET=userRole
-        PORT: The port your backend will run on.
-        MONGO_URI: The MongoDB connection string.
-        JWT_SECRET: The secret key used for JWT authentication.
-        4. Start the Backend Server
  #  Run the following command to start the backend server:

     npm run dev